cnerg/cnerg.github.com/source/projects/workflow.rst

 development are touched more frequently.
 Branches often fall into one of the following categories, in order of decreasing importance:

-1. **master:** This is the most stable branch and represents code that *definitely* works.
+1. **main:** This is the most stable branch and represents code that *definitely* works.
 This branch should only be pushed to at release time.
 2. **staging** or **develop:** This branch is the merge branch for all developers.
    It represents the place where reconciliation between various updates happen.
    As such, it is sort of a communal playground.
 Everyone is there and things probably work but may not quite be ready for prime time.
-At release time, it is this branch which becomes merged with the master branch.
+At release time, it is this branch which becomes merged with the main branch.
 3. **topical:** These branches exist so that you may hack at will on implementing a feature or fix a bug.
 There may be many of these simultaneously.
 These branches are merged into develop.
 Such branches are the wild west and nothing